 SUMMARY: The purpose of this tax program is to provide for a sharing of State fish tax collected outside municipal boundaries with municipalities that have been affected by fishing industry activities.
-This resolution is submitted to Council with the assumption that the Alternate Method of distribution will be adopted as it has been for more than 20 years.
+This resolution is submitted to Council with the assumption that the Alternate Method of distribution will be adopted as it has been for more than 25 years.
 Adak, Atka, Akutan, and the Aleutians East Borough, all of which are included in the fisheries management area, have agreed to the Alternate Method and are addressing or have addressed the same resolution.

-PREVIOUS COUNCIL ACTION: Council has adopted the alternative allocation formula as outlined in Resolution 2018-67 for the last 25 years.
+PREVIOUS COUNCIL ACTION: Council has adopted the alternative allocation formula as outlined in Resolution 2019-61 for more than 25 years.

-BACKGROUND: This program was created to recognize that there were municipalities that were affected by fishing activity outside their municipal boundaries, but that were not receiving a share of the State fish tax collected from these activities.
+BACKGROUND: This program was created to recognize that there are municipalities affected by fishing activity outside their municipal boundaries, but that were not receiving a share of the State fish tax collected from these activities.